KanishkKumar11/mernProjectEcommerce/README.md

 # MERN E-COMMERCE TUTORIAL

 Hi!
-My name is **Abhishek Singh**, I have created this tutorial to teach MERN Stack for free on YouTube.
+My name is **Kanishk Kumar
+**, I have created this tutorial to teach MERN Stack for free on YouTube.

 # Prerequisite